 If any wiring errors are found, please contact an electrician to correct the error(s) before installing filters.
-Wiring errors can cause electrical hazards in homes and other settings, and can also create very high magnetic fields in buildings.
-These magnetic fields can be amplified when any electrical devices, including Greenwave filters, are plugged into outlets.]
+Wiring errors can cause electrical hazards in homes and other settings and can also create elevated AC magnetic fields in buildings.
+These magnetic fields can be amplified when <a href="mailto:ample: